Ola Jordan Of ‘Strictly Come Dancing’ Fame Gets Nude On The Beach For Sandy Shoot

-The gorgeous former Strictly star decided to drop her swimwear for the shoot after she defended the actions, and repercussions, of her hot-tempered hubby after his unceremonious exit from this seasons installment of “Celebrity Big Brother”.
-The leggy ballroom dancer was forced to step in and defend her man, James Jordan, after he began to make waves during his controversial second stint on “Celebrity Big Brother”.
+The gorgeous former Strictly star decided to drop her swimwear for the shoot after she defended the actions, and repercussions, of her hot-tempered hubby after his unceremonious exit from this seasons installment of “Celebrity Big Brother.”
+The leggy ballroom dancer was forced to step in and defend her man, James Jordan, after he began to make waves during his controversial second stint on “Celebrity Big Brother.”

 Guys, thank you so much for your amazing support for my boy @The_JamesJordan